lucialarraona/dtu_mlops23_project/README.md

 ## 💡 Project Goal

-The aim of this project is to perform multilabel classification on different sentences to identify the emotion.
+The aim of this project is to perform multiclass classification on different sentences to identify the emotion.

 ## ⚙️ Model and Framework intented